 You should note that certain aspects of finishing, polishing and varnishing can only be covered in theory, since the facilities used at this time are not suitable for varnishing instruments.

-Teaching is generally on a one-to-one basis catering for the student's individual needs and dictated by ability, previous experience and knowledge.
+Teaching is generally on a one-to-one basis, catering for the student’s individual needs and dictated by ability, previous experience and knowledge.
 There will be group demonstrations where appropriate.
-As the course takes place in the main workshop, adjacent to the other courses in this series, you also gain knowledge by interaction with fellow students and other tutors.
+As the course takes place in the main workshop, adjacent to the other courses in this series, you will also gain knowledge by interaction with fellow students and other tutors.
 Health and safety is dealt with as an integral part of the course.

 Arrival Day - this is the first date listed above

 Courses start early evening.
 Residential students to arrive from 4pm, non-residential students to arrive by 6.45pm.